gunbun33/mcp-servers/README.md

 # MCP Servers

-A collection of Machine Comprehension Protocol (MCP) servers implemented in different programming languages for use with VS Code and other MCP clients.
+A collection of Model Context Protocol (MCP) servers implemented in different programming languages for use with VS Code and other MCP clients.

 ## Overview